-Employee Name Office I am requesting time off as a result of a persona al obligation on: Day of the week Date From the hours of am pm (co Date am pm work to make up the missed time.)
-Employees wweek as follows: (Indicate the dates and hours you plan to may not work more than 11 hours in a day or 40 hours in a that was or will be lost due to a personal obligation.
-I understand that: 1.
-Any makeup time I work will not be paid Separate written request is required for ea My makeup time request must be appromakeup time, whichever is first. oved in writing before I take the requested time off or work the scheduled makeup time for any reason, the hours missed need the time off for any reason; plan to take off, I must take that time off, even if I no longer 6.
-The Synod does not encourage, discourag e, or solicit the use of makeup time.
+Employee Name Office I am requesting time off as a result of a p personal obligation on: Day of the week Date From the hours of am pm (circle one) to am pm to make up the missed time.)
+Employe workweek as follows: (Indicate the dates and hours you plan to work tes may not work more than 11 hours in a day or 40 hours in a time that was or will be lost due to a personal obligation. · · · · · · · · · · · · · · · · · · · e paid at an overtime rate; If for each occasion that I request makeup time; If proved in writing before I take the requested time off or work makeup time, whichever is first. proved in writing before I take the requested time off of work makeup work the scheduled makeup time for any reason, the hours missed will normally be unpaid.
+5. If I work makeup time before the time. no I plan to take off I must take that time off even if I no langer need 5.
+If I work makeup time before the time the time off for any reason; me I plan to take off, I must take that time off, even if I no longer need • courage, or solicit the use of makeup time.
 Employee Signature Date Submitted

-☐ Your makeup time request has been approve ved and submitted.

-☐ You may take the time off requested, than those submitted in your request: but must work the following makeup time hours rather

-☐ Your makeup time request has been denied.
+For Employer Use Only: ☐ Your makeup time request has been approved and submitted. nested, but must work the following makeup time hours rather ☐ Your makeup time request has been of lenied.
+Signature Date Print Name Title

-Signature Date

-Print Name